-When applied to the additional distance required to meet McCallum's current client need, there is an additional 4,319 tonnes of carbon dioxide generated annually over the short term (3 years), before increasing to 7,198 tonnes from year 4 onwards.
+When applied to the additional distance required to meet McCallum's current client need, there is an additional 2,975 tonnes of emissions generated to transport 180,000 tonnes annually.
 This estimate includes the emissions associated with barging the sand to Helensville or Auckland CBD as well as truck movements.
 It does not include any flow-on emission arising from congestion on the road network due to extra trucks.

 Emissions are valued using official, whole-of-government, parameters and we considered the shadow price of emissions.
 This means that CO_2 emissions are valued in a range and projected to rise over time.
 To take account of this, the annual shadow price between 2023 and 2048 is used in the analysis.
 The current estimates for 2023 prices range between \$64/tonne and \$184/tonne.
-The mid-point value of \$87/tonne is used.
+The mid estimate7 of \$87/tonne is used.
 Over time, the shadow price increases considerably, with the mid value increasing to \$286/tonne by 2048.
 This increase highlights the critical importance of reducing emissions.

-Based on the estimated distance, the associated emissions and the value of emissions, the potential annual environmental savings is estimated at \$1.0m, increasing to \$3.5m by 2048.
+Based on the estimated distance, the associated emissions and the value of emissions, the potential annual environmental savings is estimated at \$0.7m, increasing to \$1.7m by 2044.